Santhoshlm10/FireChat-Python/README.md

 - Make sure there is always a child class called "FireChat" in firebase's real time database
 - The application might feel a bit laggy due to high refresh rate of incoming messages

+### Getting the build
+- To get the program into executable form depending on your operating system you can use pyinstaller
+- Install pyinstaller using "pip3 install pyinstaller"
+- To get the build use "pyinstaller MainApplication.py"